joelouthan/Theologicus/src/genesis/genesis03-1-13.md

 Look at how Paul describes that moment on the road to Damascus:

 >1 Timothy 1:12-14 (CSB) I give thanks to Christ Jesus our Lord who has strengthened me, because he considered me faithful, appointing me to the ministry—13 even though I was formerly a blasphemer, a persecutor, and an (violent and) arrogant man.
-But I received mercy because I acted out of ignorance in unbelief, 14 and the grace of our Lord overflowed, along with the faith and love that are in Christ Jesus.
+But I received mercy because I acted out of ignorance in unbelief,and the grace of our Lord overflowed, along with the faith and love that are in Christ Jesus.

 ### Realize and know: God is merciful, kind, and gracious to you--even if you think you have committed the worst kinds of sin